 Plus… companies like these use Pinterest like crazy!
 Why?
 Because it makes good business sense!
 What’s good for these guys is good for you:

 Get this – 93% of Active Pinners Said They Use Pinterest to Plan for Purchases

 Since 2016 Pinterest has allowed you to use your Pins for affiliate sales, so why not jump in?
 You’ll need something like Canva to make the graphics that you’ll add to your Pinterest Board(s), you’ll need to create an account on Pinterest, and you’ll need some affiliate links.
 (You get affiliate links by finding products you love and can recommend to others, and signing up for their affiliate programs if they have one).

 How to set up Pinterest for your affiliate links – Let’s walk through this

 Sign in to your Canva account (go to canva.com to create one if you haven’t already – it’s free).
-Note – as of this writing, Canva was transitioning from Canva 1.0 to Canva 2.0, so the graphics may change a bit.
+Note – as of this writing, Canva has been transitioning from Canva 1.0 to Canva 2.0, so the graphics may change a bit.
 I’ll update this post when that is done.

 Click on “Create a Design”

 You’ll want to choose the template that is for Pinterest (“Pinterest Graphic”).
 You can choose any template actually, but the Pinterest one is sized for the optimal Pin size so maybe it’s best not to mess with success.

 Once created (Canva does auto-save to Canva for you) then you want to download it to your computer using the button on the upper right.
 Use the suggested format that is in the pop-up once you click Download.
 You can change it but they probably know what’s best for your creation.

 Once it’s downloaded to your computer, you need to upload it to your Pinterest Board.
 Sign into Pinterest and click the red plus sign, and the “Create Pin”.